CentauriSoldier/OAK/README.md

 ## Stay Calm And Use Alpha

 This product is in alpha.
 Some of the features may not yet be implemented or may be broken.
 The code is subject to change drastically as this project moves towards beta.
-It is advised to not use OAK in a production environment until the beta release; however, if you do decide to use OAK in a prduction environment, nothing untoward should occur other than perhaps and error showing on your ad kisok.
+It is advised to not use OAK in a production environment until the beta release; however, if you do decide to use OAK in a production environment, nothing untoward should occur other than perhaps an error showing on your ad kisok.